 The successful candidate will work with IAATO’s Operations Team, led by the director of operations and government affairs, to support field operations.
 This includes coordination, development and implementation of both environmental and operational policy and strategy aligned with the organisation’s mission and vision.

-“The secretariat is an exceptional group of self-motivated, driven team players so it’s essential that candidates possess those qualities as well.”
+“We have a talented and dynamic secretariat of driven team players so it’s essential that candidates possess those qualities – and, of course, a passion for Antarctica.”

 Candidates must have excellent interpersonal skills and possess a minimum of three years’ experience as field staff on board IAATO vessels; with more than three years and Expedition Leader experience preferred.